Synonyms and other taxonomic changes

 Great Plains from near the Canadian border (Alberta, Montana and North Dakota) southward east of the Rockies almost to the Gulf Coast in Texas and into northern Mexico.
 West across New Mexico and northern Chihuahua into Sonora and Arizona.

 Mostly areas of rank taller grass within short grass prairies (steppes).
-They tend to be common along low areas where extra water drains during rain, along road ditches, bases of slopes, etc.
+They tend to be common along low areas to which extra water drains during rain, along road ditches, bases of slopes, etc.

 Overwinter as eggs, with adults in late spring or summer and usually living until after the first frosts.